hrithikguy/systecash/doc/README.win32-bin.txt

-GnuCash is a free, open source accounting program released under the GNU General Public License (GPL) and available for GNU/Linux, *BSD, Solaris, Mac OSX, and Microsoft Windows.
+systecash is a free, open source accounting program released under the GNU General Public License (GPL) and available for GNU/Linux, *BSD, Solaris, Mac OSX, and Microsoft Windows.

-Designed to be easy to use, yet powerful and flexible, GnuCash allows you to track bank accounts, stocks, income and expenses.
+Designed to be easy to use, yet powerful and flexible, systecash allows you to track bank accounts, stocks, income and expenses.
 As quick and intuitive to use as a checkbook register, it is based on professional accounting principles to ensure balanced books and accurate reports.